All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why "GLP-3" Is Technically Wrong

-The term "GLP-3" implies that there is a receptor or hormone called GLP-3 that retatrutide activates.
-There is not.
+The term "GLP-3" implies that there's a receptor or hormone called GLP-3 that retatrutide activates.
+There isn't.
 The "GLP" in GLP-1 stands for glucagon-like peptide, a specific family of hormones produced in the gut.
 There are exactly two members of this family: GLP-1 and GLP-2.
-There is no GLP-3 in human biology.
+There's no GLP-3 in human biology.

 Retatrutide's third receptor target is the glucagon receptor, not a hypothetical "GLP-3" receptor.
 Glucagon itself is actually the parent hormone from which the GLP family gets its name (glucagon-like peptides are so named because they share structural similarity with glucagon).
 But glucagon and GLP-1 are distinct hormones with distinct receptors and distinct biological effects.